|How To Take Out A Warrant|

 If you are the victim of an offense that occurred within the city limits of Jasper, you should make a report of this incident to the Jasper Police Department.
 A police officer will determine if the charge is a misdemeanor or a felony offense.
 If the charge is a misdemeanor and you want to press charges against the perpetrator of the offense, you will need to see a magistrate at the Jasper Municipal Court located inside City Hall.

-You should carefully consider all aspects of your responsibility before you make a decision to sign a charge against someone.
+You should carefully consider all aspects of this process before you make a decision to sign a charge against someone.
 You are asking the City of Jasper to help you prosecute someone for violating a law.
 It is a serious decision to charge someone with an offense since a charge goes on a person's criminal record even if they are found not guilty.
 You are making a commitment to follow through on this charge from the beginning to the final decision of the Judge.
 You may be called upon to give your statement in court before the Judge and can be cross-examined by the alleged perpetrator and/or his attorney.
 When you sign your name as complainant, you cannot "drop the charges," the Judge has the final decision of each case.
 If you have any hesitation that this is what you really want to do, listen to your intuition and wait a few days to make your decision.
 You have one year from the incident to press charges against someone.
 Once you begin the legal process and sign charges against someone, you cannot change your mind.

 Consider that you may be subpoenaed to court on the case and if you do not appear, you can be charged and arrested for failure to appear in court.
 Any false statements you may make will subject you to civil and/or criminal liability.
 A decision to press charges against a perpetrator involves many steps to ensure proper procedure is followed.
 It is important that each step is followed closely.